 Now, addiction is one thing everyone experiences whether it’s an addiction to drugs, television, media, culture, whatever it was.
 People always say that “Requiem for a Dream” is a film about anti-drugs.
 Actually, that’s not it.
 Not only using drugs as its theme, but Ellen Burstyn also describes her character as a TV addict, self-aware, and fame.
 Obviously, this film has many uncomfortable scenes besides drugs, nudity, disturbing, explicit content, and depression.
 At least watching this film seems to make you think twice about trying the drug while not addicted.
 Or even, not drugs but smoking, watching your favorite program, or self-release.
 It’s about solitude.
 The more loners you are, the more entangled you will be in your very comfortable yet narrow world.

-Based on a novel written by Hubert Selby Jr., “Requiem for a Dream” is about dream.
-Self-explanatory for a title about a buried deep dream because who really don’t have a dream?
+Based on a novel written by Hubert Selby Jr., “Requiem for a Dream” is about dreams.
+Self-explanatory for a title about a buried deep dream because who really doesn’t have a dream?
 The same is true of the four characters in this film.
 They all have dreams whether they want to go back with their mother, want to appear on a TV program, or live well until they have a family.
 Sara really wants to appear on television.
 Harry and Marion want to make a business.
 Tyrone wants to proud of his mother.

 Even though they seem simple, their escape from this vast world is back to their own narrow world.
 Harry and Tyrone consume heroin as a filler and pacifier for their boredom and solitude.
 The buried dream finally only happened in their shadows.
 Not conveyed but it’s really ironic when the only way to run away from dreams they couldn’t reach.